-For ambiguity resolution messages, the ambiguity resolution flag indicates the resolved position.
-A "+" indicates the resolved position in this solution.
-A "-" in both the "A" and "B" solution indicates that the resolved position is the encoded position contained in the Beacon Message.
+For position confirmation messages, "+" indicates the confirmed position and "-" indicates an incorrect position.
+A "-" in both the "A" and "B" Doppler solution, or in the DOA solution, indicates that the confirmed position is the encoded position contained in the Beacon Message.

-For messages prior to ambiguity resolution, a "-" indicates that this position is an image, as determined by the "406 MHz LEOSAR Image Position Determination" algorithm in Appendix B.2 to Annex B. Determining that a position is an image prior to ambiguity resolution is optional.
+For messages with Doppler position prior to position confirmation, a "+" in both the "A" and "B" solution indicates that no position is confirmed.
+If one ("A" or "B") solution is set to "-" and the other solution is set to "+", then a "-" indicates that this position is an image (incorrect) and a "+" indicates that this position is a non-image, as determined by the "406 MHz LEOSAR Image Position Determination" algorithm in Appendix B.2 to Annex B. Determining that a position is an image prior to position confirmation is optional.